Magic System

 Cost: cast from hp

-Compatible Schools: summon celestial, healing, others based on the cause
+Compatible Schools: summonning (celestial only), healing, others based on the cause

 Pri: 4